Stock exchange: Venture capital

 A general source of capital for startup companies has been venture capital.
 This source remains largely available today, but the maximum statistical amount that the venture company firms in aggregate will invest in any one company is not limitless (it was approximately $15 million in 2001 for a biotechnology company).

 Corporate partners

 Another alternative source of cash for a private company is a corporate partner, usually an established multinational company, which provides capital for the smaller company in return for marketing rights, patent rights, or equity.
-Corporate partnerships have been used successfully in a large number of cases.

 Mobilizing savings for investment

-When people draw their savings and invest in shares (through an initial public offering or the seasoned equity offering of an already listed company), it usually leads to rational allocation of resources because funds, which could have been consumed, or kept in idle deposits with banks, are mobilized and redirected to help companies' management boards finance their organizations.
-This may promote business activity with benefits for several economic sectors such as agriculture, commerce and industry, resulting in stronger economic growth and higher productivity levels of firms.
+When people draw their savings and invest in shares (through an initial public offering or the seasoned equity offering of an already listed company), it usually leads to rational allocation of resources because funds are mobilized and redirected to companies' management boards to finance their organizations.
+This may promote business activity with benefits for economic sectors such as agriculture, commerce and industry, resulting in stronger economic growth and higher productivity levels of firms.